cmitchellng/chronosphere-presentation/README.md

 Steps:
 1. Python script generates fake Snowflake metrics and writes to a log file
-2. OTel Collector reads the log file, parses metric lines, and outputs structured logs
+2. OTel Collector reads the log file, parses metric lines, and outputs structured metrics
 3. `debug` exporter shows what would be sent to Chronosphere as output in the command line

 ## Potential Target vs Simulated Approach